How to Safely Load and Transport Heavy Equipment

 5. Start Chaining Down Heavy Equipment

-With the heavy equipment safely positioned on deck, you can initiate one of the most critical steps in the loading and unloading procedure — tying it down.
+With the heavy equipment safely positioned on the deck, you can initiate one of the most critical steps in the loading and unloading procedure — tying it down.

 There are three predominant concerns with chaining down: